Death Toll Rises as Search Continues After Twin Earthquakes in Venezuela

 Key Facts

-- The UN is procuring 10,000 body bags for Venezuela, warning that the death toll is expected to rise.
+- The UN is procuring 10,000 body bags for Venezuela, warning the death toll is expected to rise.

 What Happened